 Golden Frustrated Sad Excited

-Dialogues 1: I went to school and I got my degree and I got a job 2: I mean I just do not know if you do not have a lot of qualification, where do you find work ? it s so frustrating because if you don t know somebody you can not get a job, its totally discriminatory you have to know somebody 3: nothing is impossible 1: What's he going to say?
-Maybe we should tell him before he sees it.
-2: He saw it.
-3: How could he see it?
-I was the first one up.
-He was still in bed.
-4: he was out here when it broke 1:Were you in Chicago?
+Dialogues 1: I went to school and I got my degree and I got a job 2: I mean I just do not know if you do not have a lot of qualification, where do you find work ? it s so frustrating because if you don t know somebody you can not get a job, its totally discriminatory you have to know somebody 3: nothing is impossible 3: How could he see it?
+I was the first 1:Were you in Chicago?
 2: Mm-hmm.
 3: Downtown, was it beautiful? of course it was beautiful 4: Yeah. so beautiful, full moon.
 5: What a guy.
 I can't believe it.
 So okay, so do you know any details?
 When's it going to be?
 Anything?

+AGHMN Angry Neutral Neutral

-AGHMN MMGCN Angry Frustrated Neutral Surprise Neutral Neutral
+MMGCN Frustrated Surprise Neutral

 Text+Audio Frustrated Sad Нарру

 ТМСР Frustrated Sad Excited

-(a) (b) (c)
+' (a) (b) (c)